weibeld/lambda-eks-example/README.md

 2. In the created file, replace `aws-iam-authenticator` with `./aws-iam-authenticator` (in the `users.user.exec.command` field)
     - This is necessary to make the command executable in the Lambda execution enviroment, because in the Lambda execution environment `aws-iam-authenticator` is not in the `PATH`

-The created `kubeconfig` file must be included in the ZIP file for the Lambda function.
+The created `kubeconfig` file must be saved in the project root directory so that is included in the Lambda function ZIP file.

 ### Authentication